-As many as three out of four women experience pain during intercourse at some point in their lives.
+As many as 3 out of 4 women experience pain during intercourse at some point in their lives.
 They may struggle with short-term or long-term problems, many of which can decrease overall sexual pleasure or even prevent women from getting in the mood in the first place.

-Your sex life is important.
-Understanding why you suffer pain during intercourse can help you address the problem and make it easier for you to manage that pain—and to return to a more satisfying sex life.
+Your sex life is important, as much is understanding why you suffer pain during intercourse because then you can address the problem, manage the pain, and to return to a more satisfying sex life.

 Many women suffer during sex due to excessive vaginal dryness.
 In order for sex to remain pleasurable, you need a smooth touch and plenty of lubrication.
 Without that lubrication, stimulation can quickly become coarse and uncomfortable.
 Women may suffer from vaginal dryness due to inadequate arousal, or they may suffer from dryness due to hormonal conditions, stress, or shifts in their monthly cycles.